yeojz/react-unhook/README.md

 need to choose a `class` component over `functional` component.

-`react-unhook` attempts to emulate some of the functionality and stylistic aspect of react hooks, packaging it into a standalone component **without** the use of react-hook under-the-hook.
+`react-unhook` attempts to emulate some of the functionality and stylistic aspect of react hooks, packaging it into a standalone component **without** the use of react-hook under-the-hood.

 **Use Case**: In the event the project you're on is not ready to adopt hooks, this library provides a possible middle-ground for a hook-like structure.